fdutenho/gMapsDistances/README.md

 # Usage

 ## configure
-You need to add a `gooleAPI.key` file containing your goole API key.
+1. You need to add a `gooleAPI.key` file containing your goole API key.
+2. modify the `input.csv` file and add your origns here (use `;` to separate the entries)
+3. change the `const destination = {"lat": 50.580276, "lng": 8.664836};` to your destination

 ## run
 1. start the node server